jack-110/Chen-Yang/README.md

-# ChenYang
+# Chen Yang
 👩‍💻  About Me :
-I am an undergraduate student  from @SJTU-SE, also a member of @IPADS.
+I am a software enginerr.

 🔭 I once worked on many interesting projects, such as distributed file system and compiler.
 💻 I have participated in research related to bandit algorithm, our paper was accepted by UAI 2022, this is our experiment